jenkinsci/jenkins/CONTRIBUTING.md

 ## Proposing Changes

-The Jenkins project source code repositories are hosted GitHub.
+The Jenkins project source code repositories are hosted at GitHub.
 All proposed changes are submitted and code reviewed using the _GitHub Pull Request_ process.

 To submit a pull request: